 Yeah, I think there are going to be several new mechanisms.
 And you’re absolutely right, we work closely with with the trade desk, I think the the headline is, there’s not going to be a single replacement to the third party cookie, or to the, you know, Apple, you know, changing the the availability of their ID.
 I think it’s going to be a portfolio of solutions.
 And we’ve been investing, you know, for several years now, behind the portfolio.
-So we have a identity hub software that connects in with Trade Desk, and their unified id 2.0. also connects in with live RAM, and several other, you know, leading identity solutions.
+So we have an Identity Hub software that connects in with Trade Desk, and their Unified ID 2.0. also connects in with LiveRamp, and several other, you know, leading identity solutions.

 Rajeev Goel 18:41

 We have first party audience data solutions.
 So if you’ve been surfing, you know, car, buying websites, for instance, and maybe you’re in market for an SUV, we can target you with you know, with an SUV ad.
 We have contextual solutions.
-We’re also working with Google on their privacy, sandbox, or flock threat or federated learning of cohorts.
+We’re also working with Google on their privacy, sandbox, or FLOC (federated learning of cohorts).
 So we don’t think it’s going to be one solution that replaces the cookie, it’s going to be a portfolio.
 And we’ve been investing quite heavily in this area.
 And so again, you know, as I started at the outset, I think this is an area of huge change, and really opportunity.
 And it’s our goal to lead the transition towards this new set of solutions that is emerging as we speak.